udaysekhar24/nanfung-trinity-assignment/README.md

 scripts.
 Please include sufficient comments in your code and test cases to handle edge cases.
 5. There will be a debrief session after the exercise.

-Thank you for your time and feel free to reach out our HR representative if you do have any question.